ponder-lab/Migrate-Skeletal-Implementation-to-Interface-Refactoring/README.md

 ## Usage

-Currently, the prototype refactoring seems to work only via the package explorer (see [#66](https://github.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/issues/66), [#2](https://github.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/issues/2), and [#65](https://github.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/issues/65)).
+Currently, the prototype refactoring seems to work only via the package explorer and the outline views (see [#2](https://github.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/issues/2) and [#65](https://github.com/khatchad/Migrate-Skeletal-Implementation-to-Interface-Refactoring/issues/65)).
 You can either select a single method to migrate or select a class, package, or (multiple) projects.
 In the latter case, the tool will find methods in the enclosing item(s) that are eligible for migration.

 ### Installation for Usage